therod/theminimalistcoder/app/posts/2012-11-09-railsgirlszurich.md

 a short period of time.
 Here are some examples of stuff that I think we should definetly talk about:

-# What exactly is a web application?
-And how does it work.
-Explain Client / Server architecture, the internet as static pages, browsers as gateways to these static pages etc…
+<b>What exactly is a web application?
+And how does it work:</b> Explain Client / Server architecture, the internet as static pages, browsers as gateways to these static pages etc…

-# What exactly is a Framework?
+<b>What exactly is a Framework:</b>
 Explain Rails as a Toolbox with different tools (Gems) inside of it.
 The Rails Toolbox was put together by one guy for building web applications.
 Explain what kind of other Toolboxes exist.
 (Cocoa for building iPhone Applications, Java for building business applications, etc...)
 Explain that the tools inside these Frameworks are mostly built using a certain programming language.